Bas-Man/gnotify-to-line/README.md

-# g2line (Gmail to LINE Notifier)
+# g2notification (Gmail to Notification Service)

 ## Purpose

-g2line is a Python-based utility that connects to Gmail through the Google API to monitor specific emails and automatically forward them as notifications to LINE messenger.
+g2notification is a Python-based utility that connects to Gmail through the Google API to monitor specific emails and automatically forward them as notifications to LINE messenger.
 It's particularly useful for:

 - Monitoring important emails based on Gmail labels
 - Automatically sending notifications to LINE when matching emails are received